Visa document checklist3 photo pagesCountry

 What can vary

-These are the main differences already visible in the current source data behind the linked photo pages.
+These are the main differences already visible across the linked photo pages.

-• Some entries in the source data are explicitly online or e-visa variants, so file size, pixel dimensions, and upload formatting can matter just as much as printed composition.
+• Some linked photo pages are clearly marked as online or e-visa variants, so file size, pixel dimensions, and upload formatting can matter just as much as print composition.

-• Portal- or service-specific variants already exist in the source data for vfsglobal.
-If your appointment letter or provider page names one of them, follow that variant instead of the generic version.
+• There are already portal- or service-specific variants for vfsglobal.
+If your appointment letter or provider page names one of them, use that variant instead of the generic version.

-• Some photo variants are tied to applications submitted from US.
+• Some photo variants are tied to applications submitted from United States.
 The supporting-document pack can also change when you apply outside your home country.

 • Nationality, country of submission, visa-center practice, and current authority updates can still change the final list.
 Treat this checklist as a starting point, not as a guarantee.